 - Angiogenesis caution: Both BPC-157 and TB-500 promote new blood vessel formation.
 This is beneficial for healing but theoretically problematic for anyone with active malignancies.
 Discuss this with your doctor.

 - Drug interactions: Formal drug interaction studies have not been conducted for any of these peptides.
 If you take other medications, this is a blind spot that requires professional guidance.
+Our peptide side effects and safety guide covers known risks in more detail.

 - Legal status: Most recovery peptides exist in a regulatory gray zone.
 They're not FDA-approved for human use.
 Availability and legality vary by jurisdiction and are evolving.